Turn Your Back, Look Away and Blink

 Having no memory of her, he quickly said, "Hello!
 Sorry, bit of a rush, there's a sort of thing happening, fairly important we stop it."

-Sally stared at him in a mixture of shock, relief and awe as she said, "My God, it's you, it really is you."
+The young woman stared at him in a mixture of shock, relief and awe as she breathed, "My God, it's you, it really is you."
 She was a little surprised when he looked at her carefully, clearly confused.
-Nodding, Sally observed, "Oh, you don't remember me, do you?"
+Then she murmured, "Oh, you don't remember me, do you?"

 The young woman looked over at his companions with looks of recognition.
 Feeling both the pressure of the migration and some concern for the girl the Doctor quickly assured her, "Look, sorry, I've got a bit of a complex life.
 Things don't always happen to me in order.
 Gets confusing, especially at weddings, I'm rubbish at weddings, especially my own."

 Then her mouth went a bit slack for the briefest moment and then she smiled brilliantly in realization.
 "Oh, my God!
 Of course, you're a time traveler," she gasped.
 "It hasn't happened yet!
 None of it, it's still in your future!"

 Now very interested in the young woman the Doctor looked at her seriously and asked, "What hasn't happened?"

 Next, to him, he heard Timothy say, "Doctor!
 Twenty minutes to red hatching!"
 He nodded quickly to the boy and Rose before turning back to the girl.

-She smiled and said, "It was me," the young woman half groaned as she shook her head in amazement, "Oh, for God's sake, it was me all along.
+"It was me," the young woman half groaned as she shook her head in amazement.
+"Oh, for God's sake, it was me all along.
 You got it all from me!"
 He glanced down at the purple folder in the girl's hands before looking back up at her.